SPARTonScratch/White-Dove-Chess-Engine/README.md

 1. **Download the .sb3 file**: After downloading the .sb3 file, you can also download the [Turbowarp desktop environment](https://desktop.turbowarp.org/), next you can simply import and use!

+## Scratch vs Turbowarp

+Scratch is a block-based coding environment designed primarily to make teaching coding easy for absolute beginners.
+However, it is very very slow, due to various traits of the langauge itself.

+So, various engine creators on Scratch also use Turbowarp (which is around 40x faster than Scratch), which is another developement environment, that *still* uses the Scratch programming language.
+The reason that it is much much faster is because it first compiles the code to Javascript before running it.
+Even then, it is still incredible inefficient (and slow compared to other languages, such as c++ or rust), due to needing to have backwards compatibility with default Scratch.

 ## License

 GNU General Public License v3.0